API Portal Usage with Model Context Protocol (MCP)

 List and search applications owned by the user

-Create new application.
+Create new application with automatic API key generation.
 Used to group API subscriptions

 Get detailed information of a specific application